SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Autoclosures
 ------------

+..
+TODO: Begin with a definition of an autoclosure and a summary of why we're going to talk about deferred execution.

 You can use a closure that doesn't take any arguments to wrap a piece of code, delaying the actual evaluation of that code